mattreecebentley/Windows-10-11-Simplifier/readme.md

 Not a bug for my script, but currently the 'safe' setting of madbomb's blackviper services script turns off wifi on desktop machines.
 To work around this, I've created my own version of the blackviper.csv file - do not overwrite this.
 Feel free to complain at the author.
 And again, not a bug for my script, but Win10debloater removes the camera app by default, which some MS webcams rely on for functionality.
 For this reason I've included my own custom whitelist/blacklist for Win10_debloater which keeps the Camera app.
 Win10Debloater still removes the mail and xbox overlay apps even when whitelisted but it is easy to reinstall those from the windows app store.

+One known script bug: one some machines, when it reaches the section where the script turns off locks screens if the user password is blank, it just pauses for no known reason - pressing Enter makes the script proceed if this happens.
+It is unknown what causes this at present.

 Additional Notes: